Healthy Eating shouldn’t be hard. In fact, following these few tenets below, it should be quite easy!

 - The three oils we recommend for cooking, and which are also acceptable in products, are coconut, avocado, and olive oil.
 As easy as that!

-- Consume healthy fats (local meats/nuts/etc) and fibrous vegetables (broccoli/asparagus/kale/spinach).
+- Consume healthy fats (local meats/nuts/etc), fibrous vegetables (broccoli/asparagus/kale/spinach), and organic fruits.

 That’s really all there is to it!
 Balance is key.
 To simplify our guidelines, just follow these words: Eat lots of greens, don’t eat packaged foods, and avoid processed carbohydrates.
 Following these few words will make you look and feel significantly better!